-At the heart of the village is Mote House, over 200 years old we have restored the original Grade II* listed Georgian mansion to its original beauty.
+At the heart of the village is Mote House a Grade II* listed Georgian mansion, which we have restored the its original beauty.
 Inside Mote House, you will find the Audley Club – with a luxury health club, swimming pool, library and the Romney Restaurant.

 Unique homes within easy reach of local amenities